-Register or be currently enrolled at an accredited institution of public higher education in California;
+Must register or is currently enrolled at an accredited institution of public higher education in California;

-File or plan to file an Affidavit as required by individual institutions, stating that he/she will apply for legal residency as soon as possible;
+Must file or will file an affidavit as required by individual institutions, stating that the filer will apply for legal residency as soon as possible;

 What Steps Do I Take To Determine If I Qualify For AB540?